 Also, the Guadalupe location in Belén is two blocks from Parque Belén, which is about a five-minute walk from the Parque Belén station on the Metroplus Line 1 or Line 2.

-Another option to get to one of these three restaurants is via taxi or Uber.
+Another option to get to one of these three restaurants is via taxi.
 Just provide the driver one of the addresses above.